Avoid prepaid hotel or flight commitments before the match city, ticket route, and travel dates are reliable.

 Guadalajara Hotels + Transport GuadalajaraEstadio Akron is in Zapopan, approximately 30 minutes northwest of downtown Guadalajara.
 The strongest plan typically pairs a downtown Guadalajara stay (better dining, culture, and hotel inventory) with a verified rideshare, taxi, or event-shuttle route to the stadium.

-Kansas City Hotels + Transport Kansas CityArrowhead Stadium is in the Truman Sports Complex east of downtown Kansas City.
-KC has no rail transit to the stadium, so every fan must solve for parking, rideshare, or an event shuttle.
-The safest plan starts with confirming how you will get to Arrowhead before booking a nonrefundable hotel.
+Kansas City Hotels + Transport Kansas CityArrowhead Stadium is in the Truman Sports Complex east of downtown Kansas City, and KC has no rail transit to the stadium.
+Choose the hotel only after solving the parking, rideshare, rental car, or event-shuttle plan, then confirm ticket delivery before making nonrefundable bookings.

 Bay Area Hotels + Transport San Francisco Bay AreaLevi's Stadium is in Santa Clara, 45-60 minutes south of downtown San Francisco.
 This is the most geographically deceptive venue in the tournament: a 'San Francisco' match is actually a South Bay logistics challenge.
 Santa Clara, San Jose, and Sunnyvale hotels offer the most practical matchday access.
 San Francisco hotels require a Caltrain + VTA connection or an expensive, time-consuming rideshare.